safenetwork/safenetwork.org/community.md

 ## News

 The best way to follow the progress of the SAFE Network is to read the weekly dev updates, which are posted every Thursday in [#development:updates](https://safenetforum.org/c/development/updates).
-For less frequent updates, you can follow the [SAFE Network Medium publication](https://medium.com/safenetwork).
+For less frequent updates, you can follow the [SAFE Network Blog](https://blog.safenetwork.org/).

 We also recommend: